seydel/QENS_utilities/README.md

 - An affine background defined by slope and offset.

-The solvent Lorentzian intensities and widths as well as the elastic scattering intensity are fixed parameters that are passed to the model function as vectors via the keywords SolventIntensities, SolventWidths, and SolventDirac, respectively.
+The solvent Lorentzian intensities and widths as well as the elastic scattering intensity are fixed parameters that are passed to the model function as vectors via the keywords _SolventIntensities_, _SolventWidths_, and _SolventDirac_, respectively.

 Importantly, the entries in the vectors for the initial guess _p_ and bounds _(l, u)_ as well as the lengths of these vectors depend on the chosen model.
 In the above example, the first 5 entries account for the global parameters that apply for all _q_, i.e. the center-of-mass diffusion coefficient _D_, coupled internal diffusion coefficients _D<sub>1</sub>_, _D<sub>2</sub>_, and associated residence times _tau<sub>1</sub>_, and _tau<sub>2</sub>_.
 The following entries account for the _q_-dependent parameters _beta(q)_ and _A<sub>0</sub>(q)_, where _beta_ is a free amplitude scaling parameter and 0 <= _A<sub>0</sub>(q)_ <= 1 the elastic incoherent structure factor.
 There are _n_ entries for beta(q) followed by _n_ entries for _A<sub>0</sub>(q)_ in the parameter vectors.